MatthewFilipovich/pycharge/docs/source/user-guide/point-charges.rst

 Newton-style solver that is fully differentiable.

-PyCharge supports calculating the fields for an arbitrary number of point charges by using the superposition principle: the total scalar and vector potentials and the total fields are obtained by summing the contributions from each point charge.
+PyCharge supports calculating the fields for an arbitrary number of point charges by using the superposition principle: the total potentials and fields are obtained by summing the contributions from each point charge.

 In PyCharge, each point charge is represented by a :class:`~pycharge.Charge` object, which is initialized with a user-supplied trajectory function that accepts time ``t`` and returns the position tuple ``(x, y, z)``.
-Velocity and acceleration—required for Eq. :eq:`eq8`—are computed automatically using JAX’s differentiation utilities (:meth:`jax.jacobian`).
+Velocity and acceleration, which are required for Eq. :eq:`eq8`, are computed using JAX's automatic differentiation engine through :meth:`jax.jacobian`.

 Defining a :class:`~pycharge.Charge`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~